astronomer/docs/learn/airflow-setup-teardown.md

 After you have defined your setup and teardown tasks you need to [define a relationship between them](#defining-relationships-between-setup-and-teardown-tasks) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.

-## Defining Setup/Teardown relationships
+## Defining setup/teardown groupings

-After designating tasks as setup or teardown tasks you need to define a relationship between them.
+After designating tasks as setup or teardown tasks you need to define a relationship between them to create setup/teardown groupings.
 There are three ways to do this:

 - Use the `setups` argument in the `.as_teardown()` method.
 - Directly link the setup and teardown tasks with a traditional dependency, for example by using a bit-shift operator (`>>`).
 - When using `@setup` and `@teardown` decorators, Airflow can infer the setup/teardown relationship if you provide the called object of the setup task as an argument to the teardown task.

-In most cases how to set Setup/Teardown relationship is a matter of personal preference.
+In most cases how to set setup/teardown relationship is a matter of personal preference.
 If you are using `@setup` and `@teardown` decorators you cannot use the `setups` argument.

 Worker tasks can be added to the scope of a setup/teardown group in two ways: